jazzband/django-redis/README.rst

         }
     }

-Take care, that this option does not overwrites the password in the uri, so if you have set the password in the uri, this settings will be ignored.
+NOTE: In some circumstances the password you should use to connect Redis is not URL-safe, in this case you can escape it or just use the convenience option in ``OPTIONS`` dict.

 Configure as session backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~